British Rail Mark 5: Formations

-Formation of Highland Sleeper portions north of Edinburgh frequently re-adjusted between various lengths in accordance with demand.

-Fort William portion has lounge and seated coaches detached from sleeping coaches at Edinburgh when heading southbound, and re-attached to sleeper coaches at Edinburgh when heading northbound.
+The formation of Highland Sleeper portions north of Edinburgh is frequently re-adjusted between various lengths in accordance with demand.
+The Fort William portion has lounge and seated coaches detached from sleeping coaches at Edinburgh when heading southbound, and re-attached to sleeper coaches at Edinburgh when heading northbound.
 All sleeper portions on both Highland and Lowland services in both directions, with the exception of the Fort William portion, each include one seated carriage and one lounge carriage for the whole journey.